Brisbane State High School (BSHS) is Queensland's, and Australia's, largest state secondary school with over 3000 students across Years 7-12.

 Parents considering enrolling their child at BSHS must understand that an application for enrolment does not guarantee confirmation of a place.
 The Executive Principal is responsible for determining whether a student is entitled to be enrolled at the school on the basis of the requirements outlined under this Enrolment Management Plan and within the enrolment capacity of the school.

 The school primarily exists to provide state secondary education to students who genuinely reside within the school's catchment.
-The requirement for a student's principal place of residence (as required under the Education General Provisions Act 2006) to fall within the school's catchment will be actively monitored and enforced.
+The requirement for a student's principal place of residence (as required under the Education (General Provisions) Act 2006 (the Act) to fall within the school's catchment will be actively monitored and enforced.
 Parents must notify the school of any change of address within 14 days of any change.

 For all local catchment enrolment applications, the school requires the provision of documentary evidence to demonstrate that students seeking to enrol genuinely reside in the catchment.
 BSHS will require parents and guardians to sign statutory declarations under the Oaths Act 1867 as providing legally sworn evidence of enrolment eligibility.
 This is essential to ensure that only genuine local students enrol in the school.